awkwardengineer/time-blocker/3-project-plans/070-styling-polish.md

    - ✅ Remove save button - input creates lists automatically on Enter, Tab, or Escape
    - ✅ Updated keyboard behavior:
      - If column is empty and user presses Escape → cancel (close input without creating list)
-     - If input contains whitespace (e.g., " ") and user presses Escape, Enter, or Tab → create list (unnamed list)
+     - If input is empty ("") or whitespace-only (" ") and user presses Escape, Enter, or Tab → cancel (close input without creating list)
      - If input contains text and user presses Escape, Enter, or Tab → create list
    - ✅ Input field appears when clicking "Create new list" button
    - ✅ Placeholder text updated to italic "start typing..."